Rayan84/github-clone-tailwind/README.md

 # Laravel & Tailwind

-This project demonstrates a GitHub page clone, achieved by applying industry best practices, latest technologies.
+This project demonstrates Tailwind and HTML skills by cloning GitHub page, achieved by applying industry best practices and utilizing latest technologies.

 ## Built With